tekmarglobal/dart-api-client/docs/ProductApi.md

 <a name="apiproductdeletefavoritedelete"></a>
 # **ApiProductDeleteFavoriteDelete**
-> RestResultOfProductServiceFavoriteListResponse ApiProductDeleteFavoriteDelete (ProductServiceFavoriteRequest body = null)
+> RestResultOfProductServiceFavoriteListResponse ApiProductDeleteFavoriteDelete (ProductServiceFavoriteRequest productServiceFavoriteRequest = null)